nzrunner/home-assistant/docs/_posts/2023-03-18-published-my-home-assistant-configuration.md

   - github
   - home-assistant
 author: mark
+excerpt: "Home Assistant is an awesome open-source home automation product that I have deployed to run my house."
 ---

+# Home Assistant

 [Home Assistant](https://home-assistant.io) is an awesome open-source home automation product that I have deployed to run my house.